hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/statements.md

 The default method of calling Solidity functions within CVL is to assume they do not revert.
 This behavior can be adjusted with the @withrevert modifier.
 After every Solidity call, even if it is not marked with @withrevert, a builtin variable called lastReverted is updated according to whether the Solidity call reverted or not.

-Note: For calls without @withrevert, lastReverted is automatically set to to false.
+Note: For calls without @withrevert, lastReverted is automatically set to false.

 Syntax: